Somatori/web_taf_python_pytest_playwright/README.md

 - Headed mode by default (can be toggled to headless)
 - Per-test isolation using fresh browser contexts (fast and independent tests)
 - Video recording and Playwright **tracing** support (kept on failures by default)
-- HTML test report generated at `artifacts/report.html`
+- HTML test report generated (2 types of reports are available)
 - No credentials stored in source — uses environment variables / `.env` for local convenience

 ## Activate venv: